tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon/index.rst

 .. include:: files/trampolines/revised-oberon/Trampoline.Mod
    :code: modula2

-Note that with forward declarations removed, we just declare a procedure type and procedure variable, initialize it before starting the trampoline, and refer to it instead of ``foo`` in procedure ``baz``.

-Here's the `Revised Oberon TrampolineForever.Mod`_
+Here's the `Revised Oberon TrampolineForever.Mod`_, with a workaround for the removal of forward declarations of procedures:

 .. _Revised Oberon TrampolineForever.Mod: /trampolines/revised-oberon/TrampolineForever.Mod

 .. include:: files/trampolines/revised-oberon/TrampolineForever.Mod
    :code: modula2

+Note that with forward declarations removed, we just declare a procedure variable, ``forward``, initialize it before starting the trampoline, and refer to it instead of ``foo`` in procedure ``baz``.

 And of course, since we mentioned Ada_ above, we should do a version in that.
 I'm using GNAT_.